Azure/azure-rest-api-specs/documentation/ci-fix.md

 https://github.com/Azure/typespec-azure/issues/383.

-The workaround in this issue should be applied to the spec TypeSpec sources.
+Please see the issue above for the suggested workaround and apply it directly to the spec TypeSpec sources.
 The LintDiff error should **not** be ignored or suppressed.

 ## `Swagger ModelValidation`